June 28, 1914

 A guest post by Alan Knox.

 Alan lives in California where he studies Sociology at the State University.
-He formerly from Burringbar NSW and attended Murwillumbah High School.
+He was formerly from Burringbar NSW and attended Murwillumbah High School.

 Today is a very significant centennial.
 It was on Sunday, June 28, 1914 that Archduke Franz Ferdinand, heir to the throne of the Austro-Hungarian Empire, and his wife, Archduchess Sophie, were assassinated in Sarajevo.
 Archduke Franz Ferdinand was a nephew of Austrian Emperor Franz Joseph.